TransforMap/data.transformap.co/CONTRIBUTING.md

   * it is of "type:" "objects"
   * it holds the history of the objects in the array "journal". the current object is deep-copied into the object "current" for indexing.
 2. for each version of the POI, an independent, full object type=version is stored. it is linked from the journal.

+## Git workflow for core contributors

+We keep an 'the master is always stable' workflow.
+So for each feature/bugfix, create a feature branch, send a pull request.
+At least two contributers should review and merge each pull request.

+git checkout master #base your new branch on master git checkout -b "name-your-branch" codecodecode git commit git push -u origin "name-your-branch"
+// from now on you can just "git push when you're ready, go to github to your branch, and do a pull request.